Bad Girls (Buffy the Vampire Slayer): Writing

 After Faith accidentally kills Allan, Buffy finds her in her hotel room obsessively scrubbing his blood from her shirt.
 As Richardson and Rabb note, this scene is reminiscent of Lady Macbeth's "equally futile attempt to wash away guilt by washing away its physical signs".
 When Buffy reminds Faith that "you can shut off all the emotions that you want... but eventually, they're gonna find a body," she is referring to the authorities finding Allan's body; however the ambiguous grammar suggests that it is Faith's emotions of guilt and shame that will eventually find a body as well.

 Reception

+Vox, rating it at #26 in the list of all 144 episodes, writes, "With Faith embracing the role of Buffy’s Evil Twin Slayer counterpart, this episode lets Buffy embrace the wild streak inherent in being a teen with superpowers, as she and Faith go slaying and dancing whenever the hell they feel like it.
+And for being an episode that both introduces Wesley at his stodgiest and ends with Faith accidentally stabbing a human man in the heart — an event that immediately sends shockwaves throughout the show — 'Bad Girls' is a significant episode executed with serious balancing skills."

 A review for the BBC said the scene where Allan is killed "signals a fundamental change to a more mature series".
 It also said that Faith, who was initially concerned about the death, subsequently sheds all sense of responsibility and that without the death, Buffy might easily have become like Faith.